[Originally posted in October 2010, now updated through 2020.]

 Unfortunately, stories like this one are every day occurrences.

 Going after fraudsters who are hiding in foreign countries is primarily a police matter.
 Even if we can find them, collecting offshore assets is difficult and nearly impossible if the fraudster is in prison.
 Banks, lawyers and auditors all have potential responsibility, however, if they aided and abetted the fraud.

 We are not an international asset recovery firm.
-If you lost money in a complex international money laundering scheme, however, we may be able to help if a bank, auditor or lawyer were involved in the process.
+If you lost money in a complex international money laundering scheme, however, we may be able to help if a bank, auditor, stockbroker or lawyer were involved in the process.
 Our minimum loss amount is $1 million but we will consider class action cases where appropriate.